MrAaronOlsen/rails_engine/README.md

 ### Install

 * Clone repo,
-* $ bundle install, to install all dependencies
+* $ bundle install, to install all dependencies.
+* $ bundle update, to update gems.
+Gems are versioned, but some need to be up to date.
-* $ rake db:setup, to initialize database
+* $ rake db:setup, to initialize database.
-* $ rake import, to seed database
+* $ rake import, to seed database.
-* $ rspec, to run test suite
+* $ rspec, to run test suite.

 ### Use